-Hiring a fence installation contractor is one instance when you really do need to resist the urge to go with the first one, this is one instance where you should go against your tendency.
-Three or more estimates will undoubtedly produce a wide spread of costs.
-This allows you to choose the right combination of cost and quality for your project.
+Hiring a fence installation contractor is one instance when you really do need to resist the urge to go with the first bid you get.
+Three or more estimates almost always produce a wide spread of cost bids, making it much easier to choose the right combination of cost and quality for your project.

-- Check for obstructions like trees, rocks, etc. that may hinder the fencing or affect costs.
+- Check for obstructions such as trees, rocks, etc. that may hinder the fencing or affect costs.

 - Look at how the fence will meet other pre-existing fences or your house.

 - Evaluate grading.
 If you are lucky enough to have a level lot, this is not a problem.
-Other lots will slope, and this will affect how the fence is constructed.
+But if the lot has a significant slope, this will affect how the fence is constructed.

-- Determine the type of fence you would like.
+- Ask you questions to determine the type of fence you would like.

 - Evaluate access to the job site.
 If the crew will need to manually carry materials up a hill, for example, this will drive up costs.

 Even though the estimator may be in a hurry, be sure to discuss these important concerns before he or she leaves to work up the precise bid:

 - Will the fence company pull permits?
 Pulling permits is the process of applying for permission from the local government agency to do the work, and receiving the final approval after the work is inspected.
 Where permits need to be pulled, their cost should be part of the bid.

 - Will the company call a utility locator to pinpoint the location of any underground utility lines?

-- If there is grading (a sloped lot) to deal with, how will the company deal with the spaces at the bottom?
-Will the fence be "stepped" (thus leaving triangular spaces under the fence--a problem if you have pets) or will it contour to the ground?
+- If there is grading (a sloped lot) to deal with, how will the company handle the slope?
+Will the fence be "stepped" (thus leaving triangular spaces under the fence—a problem if you have pets), or will it be contoured to run close to the ground?

-- What will the fence's height vary over the course of its run?
-Even though you may agree on a 6' fence with the company (usually the maximum allowed by many cities), this height may vary based on the grade.
+- Will the fence's height vary over the course of its run?
+Even though you may agree on a 6-foot fence (usually the maximum allowed in many cities), this height may vary based on the grade.

 - What kind of warranty does the fence company offer?
-If so, does this warranty cover just materials, or the labor, too?
+If they offer a guarantee, does this warranty cover just materials, or the labor, too?
 Ideally, the warranty should cover the cost for the company to return and repair any flaws to the fence.

 - What is the company's timeline?
-Fence companies tend to have big backlogs in spring and summer, and it may take weeks or more for them to get to you.
+Fence companies tend to have big backlogs in spring and summer, and it may take several weeks or longer for them to get to you.
 Once they start, will they work steadily with a good-sized crew?
 Or do they envision a more piece-meal approach?